REPUBLIC OF AMNESIA

 Sound Supervisor Sami El-Enany

 Kannan Arunasalam is a British-Sri Lankan documentary filmmaker.
-His films have received wide international recognition through his work in leading platforms including Al Jazeera English, BBC, Guardian Documentaries, and The New Yorker.
-Kannan trained under the Al Jazeera Witness team in observational documentary filmmaking, and his last film, 'Sri Lanka’s Rebel Wife' (2022) premiered at the Frontline Club, London and was shortlisted for best documentary at the DIG Investigative film awards, Modena, Italy, before its broadcast on Al Jazeera English’s flagship human rights programme, Witness.
+His films have received wide international recognition through his work in leading platforms including the BBC, Guardian Documentaries, and The New Yorker.
+Kannan trained under the Witness team in observational documentary filmmaking.
+His last film, 'Sri Lanka’s Rebel Wife' (2022) premiered at the Frontline Club, London and was shortlisted for best documentary at the DIG Investigative film awards.
 Kannan’s previous film, 'The Tent' (2019), a two channel installation film, was the focus of his British solo exhibition at the prestigious Yorkshire Contemporary, U.K. (formerly The Tetley).
 Kannan is also a qualified media and human rights lawyer and was a visiting professor teaching ‘Media representations of the Sri Lankan conflict’ at Cornell University.
-This is his first feature film.
-He is currently working on his second feature film, 'Possible Landscapes,’ in collaboration with professors at Cornell.
+His feature documentary, ‘Possible Landscapes’ (2025) in collaboration with two professors at Cornell University, recently had its world premiere at BlackStar Film Festival.
+This is his second feature film.

 Hiran Balasuriya is a British-Sri Lankan filmmaker currently based in London, with substantial experience working for leading production companies like BBC Films in London and Kontent Films in San Francisco.
 Hiran has worked on many award-winning short and feature films, including 'Tell Spring Not to Come This Year', the sole feature documentary about the Afghan war from the perspective of Afghan soldiers.
 His directorial debut, the award-winning Sri Lankan short film 'The Joyous Farmer', has screened in festivals in America, Europe and South Asia.
 In New York, he has worked with ABKCO Films on the restored releases of Alejandro Jodorowsky’s films 'Fando y Lis', 'El Topo' and 'The Holy Mountain', as well as the 50th anniversary restoration of Jean Luc Godard’s 'Sympathy for the Devil'.
 In 2021, he edited 'Flowstate/North Brooklyn Artists', which won a New York Emmy® for Best Arts Entertainment Series.
 His latest project to be released, which he both edited and produced, is the feature documentary 'The Book of Harth', winner of the First Prize for Documentary Features at the Rhode Island International Film Festival and Best Feature Documentary at the inaugural edition of Kevin Smith's SmodCastle Film Festival.